 The Vieux Montreal, the Old Port, and La Fontaine Park are all walkable from the hostel, as is Mont-Royal.
 Its central location in the Gay Village means that there are plenty of food and bar options available within the vicinity.

 Address: 1425 Rue Mackay #2, Montréal, QC H3G 2H6

 Auberge L’Apero is a quaint and welcoming hostel in the downtown area of Montreal near Guy-Concordia station.
 The hostel is an old greystone building and fully-furnished with modern facilities inside, making you feel right at home the moment you enter.

 Unlike other large hostels in Montreal, Auberge L’Apero only has thirty beds in mixed and female dorm rooms.
-The size makes the hostel cosy and easier for guests to make new friends.
-The hostel also has free self-serve breakfast, free coffee and tea throughout the day, dependable Wi-Fi, and lockers.
+The size makes the hostel cozy and easier for guests to make new friends.
+While other hostels in Montreal have you find your own breakfasts, the hostel also has free self-serve breakfast, free coffee, and tea throughout the day, dependable Wi-Fi, and lockers.
 The common room, terrace, and kitchen are comfortable and accessible for all guests.

 The hostel is just a few steps away from Montreal’s festival grounds.
 It is a great place to stay for visitors coming to festivals like the Comedy, Film, and Jazz festivals.
 The Bell Centre is a ten-minute walk away, and Ste.
 Catherine Street is just fifteen minutes by foot.
 There are also several beautiful churches near the hostel, such as the Cathedrale Marie-Reine-du-Monde.